 With prom and graduation season in full swing, it’s hard not to reminisce about the high school movies that changed our young adulthoods.
 Here are my fifteen favorite adolescent-focused films, Senior Superlative style!

-P.S. – Join us on Twitter on May 25th at 3PM PST/6 PM EST to talk about your favorite high school flicks!
+P.S. – Join us on Twitter on September 4th, 2019 at 12pm PDT/3pm EDT to talk about your favorite school-related movies!
 Follow and tweet with hashtag #DVDMe.

 16. BEST PERSONALITY – LUCAS

 One of the most endearing things about the title character of this heart-warming and thought-provoking movie was his quirkiness and authenticity.
 He made it okay for all of us nerdy type to let our freak flags fly.
 Lucas, you truly are a gem!

 15. MOST LIKELY TO SUCCEED – JUST ONE OF THE GUYS

 If this hilarious eighties flick teaches us anything, it’s that men and women can both accomplish greatness.
 All you need to succeed is tenacity… and a great disguise.

 Nobody’s crew is as close as Liz’s.
 That is, until they kill her (albeit accidentally).
 Soon, her former friends have to take steps to cover their tracks, and inviting Fern Mayo to join their group is one of them.
 This little clique is totally BFF material if you ask me.

 13. MOST LIKELY TO BE CAUGHT WITH CONTRABAND – DAZED AND CONFUSED